linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 * Sorting Options: Sort breeds alphabetically or by your favorites
 * Filters: Filter breeds by size—small or large dogs
 * Search: Quickly search for dog breeds by name
+* COMING SOON: Favorites.
+For the next version there will be possible to add favorites, that gets stored in your browser.

 ## How to run
 ### Prerequisites